Hurricanes

 Up-to-date information

-Canadians can find up-to-date information on storms occurring in their area by following Environment Canada's hurricane bulletins on the internet from Weatheroffice, via e-mail subscription, on Weatheradio, or through the local media.
+Canadians can find up-to-date information on storms occurring in their area by following Environment Canada's watches and warnings from Weather.gc.ca, via e-mail subscription, on Weatheradio, or through the local media.

 What to do: